 We know that for making an electromagnet we need to place a soft iron core inside a solenoid.
 Soft iron is a ferro-magnetic material and hence it augments the magnetic property of solenoid by thousands of times.
 Thus, for making a permanent electromagnet, we need to place a soft iron core inside a solenoid.

-Question: 15 :- AB is a current carrying conductor in the plane of the paper as shown in Figure 13.7.
+Question: 15: AB is a current carrying conductor in the plane of the paper as shown in given figure.
 What are the directions of magnetic fields produced by it at points P and Q?
 Given r1 > r2, where will the strength of the magnetic field be larger?

 Answer: Applying the right hand thumb rule, the direction of magnetic field would be anti-clockwise around the direction of current.
 So, the magnetic field would be to point P and towards the plane of paper.
 At point Q, the direction of magnetic current would be from the conductor and away from the plane of paper.
 Since magnetic field is stronger near the conductor and weaker as we move away from the conductor, so the magnetic field would be stronger near point Q than near point P.